codedex-io/github-chapter-2-contributions/README.md

 <!--  Be sure to add your contribution to the bottom of the README file! 👇👇👇  -->

-Hello!
-My name is Alastor!
-This was added April 15, 2025! 🎉

 Hi!
 Sebastian here.
 This was added on 16 March 2024. 💛

 Hi!
 Thien was here ^\_^!
 Mar 16th 2024 💖